Browsing Category

 In fact, I’ve never fully enjoyed FALL because I knew that winter was lingering just around the corner.

-The day after I graduated high school – my first day of ‘freedom’ – I moved from my home state of Indiana to Florida.
+The day after I graduated high school – my first day of ‘freedom’ – I moved from my home state of Indiana to Florida to avoid winter.
 I spent five glorious years there – THAWING OUT.
-I also earned my bachelor’s degree…but mostly just thawed out.
+I also earned my bachelor’s degree…but mostly just enjoyed the warmth and sunshine.

 After college…life kept moving me north…and further north.